sharan-hs/sharan-portfolio/README.md

 # Hi!
 I am Sharan H S
-## I am currently learning Fullstack development
+## This is my Portfolio showcasing various projects I have done along with my blog